Published: Oct 25, 2018Time to read: 9mins Category: Recruitment

 3. Lead with Culture and Stories

 Consider the values, attitudes, and behaviors that define your company.
-If you’re innovative, your onboarding program must be innovative.
+If you’re innovative, your program must be innovative.
 If you’re caring, new hires must feel cared for.

 Onboarding is also your first and best opportunity to engage new employees in company stories—for example, its founding, defining moments, and contributions to customers or communities.
 Through these stories—shared via eLearning, video, or in-person activities—your new hires will be able to